-of which is taken at a different wavelength.
-Every pixel of the image, therefore, is characterized by an n-dimensional vector, called the spectrum, similar to the data in Fig. 5.
+We use two synthetic 6-band (spectral) images with known cluster structure, described in Figure 5, to show that negative magnification can be induced on this type of "forbidden" data.
+A spectral image consists of n co-registered image bands, each of which is taken at a different wavelength.
+Every pixel of the image, therefore, is characterized by an n-dimensional vector, called the spectrum, similar to the data in Figure 5.
 In real spectral images, taken of material surfaces, the spectrum carries compositional information about the material in the respective pixel.
 See, for example, [17] for more detail.
 Spectral images are powerful information sources and are used in many areas of scientific research, business, industry, defense systems, etc. Detailed and precise exploitation of such data is of great interest.
 One especially valuable capability is the discovery of small, interesting groups of data.

-The synthetic data sets used in this section are 128×128 pixel images, with a 6-D vector associated with each image pixel.
-These 6-D vectors are the input patterns for the SOM.
+The synthetic data sets used in this section are 128 x 128 pixel images, whith a 6-dimensional vector associated with each image pixel.
+These 6-dimensional vectors are the input patterns for the SOM.
 Both images are artificially divided into rectangular areas within which the spectral signatures are the same.
-The spatial distribution of the various classes, along with their mean spectral signatures, are described in Fig. 5.
+The spatial distribution of the various classes, along with their mean spectral signatures are described in Figure 5.
 The two images represent two levels of data complexity.
-The five-class data is illustrated in Fig. 5(a).
-Class U is a rare class with only one data point and with a spectral signature that is very different from the signatures of the other four classes.
+The 5class data is illustrated on the left in Figure 5.
+Class U is a rare class with only 1 data point and with a spectral signature that is very different from the signatures of the other four classes.
 The rest of the classes have 4096 or 4095 data points each.
 In this data set, correlation coefficients between the different dimensions range from $0.004(\rho{v_2v_3})$ to $0.9924(\rho{v_3v_6})$, which renders it a "forbidden" case for application of BDH.
-When a 10×10 KSOM is used, the rare class U is represented by only one PE in the SOM [Fig. 6(a)].
-BDH with $\alpha{\text{desired}} = -0.8$ magnifies the rare class in the map: In Fig. 6(b), it is represented by ten PEs.
+When a 10 x 10 KSOM is used, the rare class U is represented by only one Processing Element in the SOM (Figure 6, left).
+BDH with $\alpha{desired} = -0.8$ magnifies the rare class in the map: in Figure 6, right, it is represented by 10 PEs!

-The choice of $\alpha{\text{desired}} = -0.8$ comes from an extrapolation of the curves in Fig. 4, from which we estimated that a value of $0 > \alpha{\text{desired}} > -0.5$ will likely induce $\alpha{\text{achieved}} \approx 0$, so, in order to ensure a significant negative induced value, we need to specify $\alpha{\text{desired}} \ll -0.5$.
-On the other end, Fig. 1 cautions us not to choose too large negative values.
-This extrapolation is admittedly only a hypothesis at present, not only because the simulations in Fig. 4 were not conducted for negative values but also because even if we had values for 2-D data assuming the same behavior for higher dimensional data would still remain a hypothesis.
-Evidence of successful forcing of negative magnification may motivate extension of the Fig. 4 simulations to the negative range in future work.
+The choice of $\alpha{desired} = -0.8$ comes from an extrapolation of the curves in Figure 4, from which we estimated that a value of $0 > \alpha{desired} > -0.5$ will likely induce $\alpha{achieved} \approx 0$, so in order to ensure a significant negative induced value we need to specify $\alpha{desired} \ll -0.5$.
+On the other end, Figure 1 cautions us not to choose too large negative values.
+This extrapolation is admittedly only a hypothesis at present, not only because the simulations in Figure 4 were not conducted for negative values but also because even if we had values for 2-dimensional data assuming the same behavior for higherdimensional data would still remain a hypothesis.
+Evidence of successful forcing of negative magnification may motivate extension of the Figure 4 simulations to the negative range in future work.